 - Equipment Maintenance Program: If the procurement request is for maintenance of equipment, first refer to the University Equipment Maintenance Program to determine whether or not Equipment Maintenance Program provider can save your department money on maintenance coverage.
-If you choose to convert to the Equipment Maintenance Program, purchase orders will not need to be created.
+If you choose to convert to the Equipment Maintenance Program, you will need to enter a services requisition in SpearMart.

 - Unencumbered Disbursements: Use a Payment Request Form (PRF) in lieu of a BPO for items on the Allowable Unencumbered Disbursements List.